The AGPPG was set up in 1991. Its aim has been to make a pictorial and written record of the parish, to foster interest in

 The group’s first project was the production of the outstanding village map in 1992.
 There followed publications about the wartime bombing of the village, a town trail, a book of walks and the comprehensive book ‘Aveton Gifford a Heritage’ in 2002.
 A small group of members has achieved much in the last 20 years.

-The newest publication 'The Bombing of Aveton Gifford' was published in 2012.
-Future projects include the continuation of the recording of the memories of our older parishioners, research into the history of our farms, the publication of a farming memoir and the recording of ancient sites and monuments.
+The newest publication of ‘The Bombing of Aveton Gifford’ was brought out in 2012, and a farming memoir in 2014.
+Future projects include the continuation of the recording of the memories of our older parishioners, research into the effects of the First World War on the parish to coincide with its centenary years, research into the history of our farms, some possible further publications, and the recording of ancient sites and monuments.

 We plan future meetings which will be of interest to many local people – museum and record office visits, speakers with local interest and meetings with special themes.

 96 men from this parish served during the war, and 16 of them lost their lives as a direct consequence of the conflict; the majority of them have been identified with the help of relatives and families.
-For those family historians who are researching their relatives who fought in WW1 we will publish information on this website about the men on our War Memorial and on our Roll of Honour plaque in St Andrew's to coincide with our display in the Church during November.
+For those family historians who are researching their relatives who fought in WW1 we are in the process of adding new pages of information on this website about the men on our War Memorial and on our Roll of Honour plaque in St Andrew’s.